westonio/next-steps-back-end/README.md

 ## Setup
 - Ruby 3.2.2
 - Rails 7.0.7.2
-- Faraday gem for API requests
+- Faraday gem to interact with APIs
 - JSONAPI Serializer gem for formatting JSON responses
-- Faker gem for generating fake data
 - SimpleCov gem for code coverage tracking
 - ShouldaMatchers gem for testing assertions
 - VCR / Webmock to stub HTTP requests in tests to simulate API interactions

 ## Project Description

 Next Step is full-stack project that leverages the [211 API](https://apiportal.211.org) along with geolocation to assist individuals in finding community resources in their vicinity.
+We thought it was particularly important to create search options catored to persons who may not have the ability to navigate existing resources.
 This repository contains the back-end portion of the project, providing an API for the [front-end application](https://github.com/westonio/next-steps-front-end).

 ### Inspiration
 The project draws inspiration from various areas, serving as a tool to support: